Our Impact

 In the afternoons, she continues working as a waste collector, but times are tough as the big corporate company she picks up waste from is threatening to replace her and her colleagues with a different waste collection company.

-At Ashaya, she’s helps with polishing and post processing of our products, and keeps our micro-manufacturing-unit habitable.
+At Without, she helps with polishing and post processing of our products, and keeps our micro-manufacturing-unit habitable.

-At Ashaya, he helps with the extrusion process and with setting up the patented chemical reaction which helps us process packets of chips.
+At Without, he helps with the extrusion process and with setting up the patent-pending chemical reaction which helps us process packets of chips.

-They all have part-time contracts here at Ashaya, just like all our other part-time folks.
+They all have employee agreements / contracts here at Without, just like any other colleague.
 We just add an appendix that contains a Hindi translation.
 Most of them can’t really read, but their kids can.
 They don’t have email addresses, so we give them printed copies of their monthly payslips.

 And this is just the beginning of our social impact, we still have a long way to go.